Diakopto–Kalavryta railway: Route

 The line starts at Diakopto before entering the gorge of Vouraikos.
 Makes stops at the locations "Niamata" (or "Mikrohelidou") and "Triklia".
-Between Niamata and Triklia there was an old stop (closed in 1960) at the kilometre position 8 + 156 (the old stop Triklia).
+Between Niamata and Triklia there was an old stop (closed in 1960) at the kilometre 8.14 (the old stop Triklia).
 In the middle of the route, after 12.6 km, it makes a stop in the village of Kato Zachlorou, while at this point it serves the visitors of the historic Monastery of the Great Cave.
 Then, after 18.2 km of route, it makes a stop southeast under the village of Kerpini, where you pass, but do not stop at "Kerpini railway station" (formerly "Rallia"), and finally ends in Kalavrita.
 The line has 9 level crossings (with 6 asphalt roads and 3 dirt roads) of which 3 are guarded (one in Diakopto, one near Kerpini Station and one in Kalavrita).

 Stations

 The main stations on the Diakopto–Kalavryta railway are: